geekhub-lab/geekhub-lab.github.io/README.md

 ## Deployment

-When you push, the CI will auto deploy the blog.
+When you push, the CI will auto deploy the static blog.